NullSleep/Data-Structures-and-Algorithms-in-Swift/README.md

 #### Linear time
 As the input array increases in size, the number of iterations that the for loop makes is increased by the same amount.

+As the amount of data increases, the running time increases by the same amount.
+That's why you have the straight linear graph illustrated above.
+The Big O notation for linear time is O(n).

+Time complexity only gives a high-level shape of the performance, so loops that happen a set number of times are not part of the calculation.
+All constants are dropped in the final Big O notation.
+In other words, O(2n + 6) is surprisingly equal to O(n).